Looking for a casa particular in Old Havana? Take a look here, you'll find the complete list of what we're offer.

 National Museum of Natural History

-The museum is located in the popular Plaza de Armas and it is a scientific and cultural organism where its representative collect, investigate, conserve and exhibit several natural objects on order to promote scientific and cultural knowledges of nature.
-It was founded in 1960 and it's located in Obispo at the corner of Oficios.
-It opens in Tuesday from 1 PM to 5:30 PM and from Wednesday to Sunday from 9:30 AM to 5:30 PM.
+The museum is located in the popular Plaza de Armas and it is a scientific and cultural place where its people collect, investigate, conserve and exhibit several natural objects with the aim to to promote scientific and cultural knowledges of nature.
+It was founded in 1960 and it's located in Obispo at the corner of Oficios streets.
+It opens on Tuesday from 1 PM to 5:30 PM and from Wednesday to Sunday from 9:30 AM to 5:30 PM.

-The Cathedral Place
+The Plaza of the Cathedral

-The Havana Cathedral
+The Havana Cathedral in Old Havana, Cuba

-Its the most important monument in Cuban Baroque architectonic style.
+It's the most important monument in Cuban Baroque architectonic style.
 It's located in the place that takes its name.
 The major effect of this cathedral is that the façade is very decorated and the inner walls are quite sobers, while the two towers has an austere and plane surface.
 During its history it suffered from several modifications, including of neoclassical style (1814).
 Today is one of the most important monuments of Cuban architecture.
 Being restored in 1984, it is still functioning as a cathedral and several classical music concerts take place there.

 Museum of Colonial Art

-The museum was inaugurated in the year 1969, reaching two important goals: preserve an important historical-architectonic monument and preserving the heritage of the Old Havana colonial past.
+The museum was inaugurated in the year 1969, reaching two important goals: preserving an important historical-architectonic monument and preserving the heritage of the Old Havana colonial past.
 Its visit is a must if you really want to know Havana from the inside.

 The museum features four exposition halls, three of which are permanent (its contents doesn't change over time), and the fourth is transitory, that is, it may expose objects related with the estate theme or with funds of the institution.